 This rule will not call for a new collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).

-We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+We have analyzed this rule under Department of Homeland Security Directive 023-01 and Commandant Instruction M16475.1D, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves the establishment of a permanent safety zone on the navigable waters of Port Valdez.
-This rule is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
-An environmental analysis checklist supporting this determination and a Categorical Exclusion Determination are available in the docket where indicated under ADDRESSES.
-We seek any comments or information that may lead to the discovery of a significant environmental impact from this rule.
+This rule involves the republication, without change, of a previously published rule.
+It is categorically excluded from further review under paragraph L60a of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 01.
+A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.

 Start List of Subjects

 - Security measures

 For the reasons discussed in the preamble, the Coast Guard amends 33 CFR part 165 as follows:

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREAS